shannonmoeller/up/README.md

 ## DESCRIPTION

-Stop typing `../../` endlessly.
+Stop typing `../../..` endlessly.
 Use tab completion instead!
-Up allows you to change your current directory to a parent of the current directory where the parent is specified by `dir` or `num`.
+Using `up` allows you to change your current directory to a parent of the current directory where the parent is specified by `dir` or `num`.

 ## OPTIONS